postersw/AndersonIsland/ReadMe.txt

 		PRODUCTION: click on 'App Store and Ad Hoc'.
  	Back to the Mac.
 		To manually generate a Certificate, you need a Certificate Signing Request (CSR) file from your Mac.
+		NOTE: I can use the existing CSR files for dev and prod that I created on 3/17.

+		Create A CSR (I should not need to do the following:) :
 		 To create a CSR file, follow the instructions below to create one using Keychain Access.
 		 In the Applications folder on your Mac, open the Utilities folder and launch Keychain Access.
 	     KEYCHAIN ACCESS:
 		 Within the Keychain Access drop down menu, select Keychain Access > Certificate Assistant > Request a Certificate from a Certificate Authority.
 		 In the Certificate Information window, enter the following information:
 			In the User Email Address field, enter your email address. 'support@postersw.com' In the Common Name field, create a name for your private key (posterswdev/prodkey.)p The CA Email Address field should be left empty.